graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 If an operation's outputs depend only on the value of their inputs, and not any internally stored state, then the operation is said to be stateless.
-Marking an operation as stateless in the metadata function will allow the Tensorflow backend to perform optimizations which would otherwise be disallowed, such as common code removal.
+Marking an operation as stateless in the metadata function will allow the TensorFlow backend to perform optimisations which would otherwise be disallowed, such as common code removal.

 Example